01 January - 31 December

 Sunday : 6 pm

-The superb 17th century baroque high altar, made of black marble with white marble torsos, has a broken pediment surmounted by a statue of Saint Michael the Archangel knocking down the devil, a painted wooden sculpture presented in 1763 by a Canon of Leuven.
-It is decorated with a painting of the Virgin and Child, showing the Redeemer's promise and the fate of the devil.
-Its tabernacle is surmounted by a carved wooden exhibition throne, intended for the adoration of the Blessed Sacrament.
-The altar is framed by polychrome terracotta statues of the Virgin and Child and St. Peter.
+The 17th century baroque high altar, in black marble with white torsos, features a broken pediment topped by Saint Michael defeating the devil, a wooden sculpture gifted in 1763.
+A painting of the Virgin and Child depicts the Redeemer’s promise and the devil’s fate.
+The tabernacle bears a carved throne for the Blessed Sacrament, flanked by polychrome terracotta statues of the Virgin with Child and St. Peter.

 The left side altar, in neo-classical style, with a portico-shaped altarpiece, dates from 1840 or 1843.
 It is dedicated to Our Lady of the Rosary, whose statue, richly dressed and decorated, occupies the central niche.
 It dates from the 19th century and participates in processions.
 Next to it, we can see a frame with a reproduction of Our Lady of Grace, a miraculous Virgin venerated in the church of Berzée.